Alicja-Malinowska/Milestone1/README.md

 * [Visual Studio Code](https://code.visualstudio.com/) - an IDE used to write the code
 * [Git](https://git-scm.com/) - used for version control
 * [GitHub](https://github.com/) - as a remote repository and hosting service for the live version
+* [Tiny JPG](https://tinyjpg.com/) - used to compress the images to improve performance

 ## Testing